pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 The most recent measurements are displayed at the top of the dashboard.
 Three charts show the 3-day trailing measurements of temperature, humidity and pressure.
 The number of days is controllable in the jQuery GET call.
 I may eventually expose this in the form of a drop-down selector.

 After the data is returned, I used Chart.js to make some nice and simple plots!
+I experimented with decimenating the data by a factor of 4 to reduce the amount of data points displayed on the charts.
+Data is collected every 5 minutes but the plotted points are 20 minutes apart.